 What Does Shaft Flex Mean?

-Shaft flex refers to how much a golf shaft bends during your swing.
-Different flexes are designed to match different swing speeds, and the correct flex ensures that the club releases properly at impact for optimal performance.
+Shaft flex is how much the shaft bends during your swing.
+Different flexes suit different swing speeds, and the right one lets the club release properly at impact.

 Swing Speed vs Tempo: What's the Difference?